synereo/blog.synereo.com/_posts/2015-03-23-specialk-kvdb.markdown

 for( e <- chan?( cnxn )( pattern ) where cond( e ) ) { handle( e ) }.

-The system guarantees that the expression handle( e ) will only ever wake up and start running if a resource sastifying cond( e )shows up at
+The system guarantees that the expression handle( e ) will only ever wake up and start running if a resource satisfying cond( e )shows up at

 chan?( cnxn )( pattern ).